zackmason6/video-chunker/README.md

 This application can be downloaded and run on its own but it is meant to be bundled as an executable and run that way.
 Currently it relies on an installation of FFMPEG.
 Because it is meant to be run as an exe, the path to the FFMPEG.exe file is relative and hardcoded.
 You may need to download FFMPEG and/or adjust the path within the code before running this application.

+Here is a Google Drive link to the latest version of the executable: https://drive.google.com/file/d/1bHZ58VdmJ-XMGKxCcr9G6fk9GUNVcx4l/view?usp=drive_link

 To Do:
 1. Adjust naming conventions.
 OER video portal requires YYMMDD T HHMMSS Z.
 1a.
 How will we get the year, month, and day?
 Should this be added to the metadata entry section?
 Should it be added to the first page?
 If so, we would likely need a scrollbar widget and the GUI would need to be reworked.